mahendra-gehlot/mahendra-gehlot.github.io/index.md

 layout: default
 ---

-# Welcome to My Knowledge Base
+# Welcome Intelligence Note

-This is the home page of the knowledge base.
+This is the home page of the knowledge base of AI Stuff.
 Here you can find various math equations and pictures.

-## Sample Math Equation

-$$
-E = mc^2
-$$